 How to Become a Nursing Home Administrator

-Nursing home administrators have to get their bachelor’s degree in healthcare administration.
+Searching jobs for Nursing home administrators have to get their bachelor’s degree in healthcare administration.
 While a master’s degree in health administration, public health, business administration or long term care administration is not a requirement, many licensed NHAs do get a master’s both to further their knowledge and also set them apart from other candidates.
 The next step is to work toward both state and national licensing.

 NHA Federal and State Licensing

 Licensed nursing home administrators have to follow both federal and state requirements.
 The National Association of Long Term Care Administrator Boards (NAB)has information about both national and state-specific processes.
 While the individual state requirements differ, all prospective NHAs have to sit for the national exam.
 The NAB website is a great resource for practice tests as well as to learn more about each state’s requirements.
 The majority of states also require a minimum of 400 hours as an administrator-in-training (AIT.)
 The licensing process helps ensure that every NHA knows how to comply with state and federal regulations while still being able to manage the various departments in their organization.